kyleu/projectforge/module/user/doc/module/user.md

 - A user profile is provided in the session, new users are saved in the database

-No implementation of a User is provided.
-Either provide your own, or have Project Forge generate one by making a new file:
+A default implementation of a User is provided, saving records on the filesystem.
+Either make it your own by editing the files, or have Project Forge generate one by making a new export model file:

 `./.projectforge/export/models/user.json` (`database` and `export` modules are required)